ElisNycander/nordic_model/README.md

 # nordic_model

 This is an open dispatch model for the north European power system.
-More details of the model are provided in REF.
+More details of the model are provided in [1].
 If you use the whole or parts of the model, please cite the paper.

 USE OF MODEL